stonemjs/docs/src/docs/essentials/cookies.md

 - Always sign cookies by setting a `stone.http.cookie.secret` in the blueprint.
 - Signed cookies prevent tampering: if someone tries to alter a cookie, Stone.js will detect it and reject the value.

-**Do not attempt to sign cookies in the browser** — secrets must stay on the server side.
+**Do not attempt to sign cookies in the browser**, secrets must stay on the server side.

 #### Secure Your Cookies